Average Cost

 What’s the Average Cost for an Assisted Living Community?

-The average monthly cost for an assisted living community in California is $4,500 per month and $5,500 per month in Washington, according to the Genworth Financials Cost of Care annual report.
+The average monthly cost for an assisted living community is $4,500 per month in California and $5,500 per month in Washington, according to the Genworth Financials Cost of Care annual report.
 But if your parent needs around-the-clock care, an assisted living or memory care community will cost much less than a comparable 24-hour, live-in home health aide.

 Most Expensive Assisted Living by State